Brazil national rugby union team

 The Brazil national rugby union team, nicknamed Tupis, is controlled by the Brazilian Rugby Confederation.
 Brazil is one of the founding unions of CONSUR (now Sudamérica Rugby) and played in the inaugural South American tournament.
 Brazil has not qualified for a Rugby World Cup, but participated in the first edition of rugby 7s in the Olympics.
-Brazil currently ranks 4th in South America (behind Argentina, Chile and Uruguay) and 6th in the Americas region.
+Brazil currently ranks 4th in South America (behind Argentina, Uruguay and Chile) and 6th in the Americas region.